jordanichristian/und-atsc-python/README.md

 ### JupyterLab Installation
 Windows: Open the Command Prompt, and type: `pip install jupyterlab`

-Mac/Linux: Open a Terminal, and type: `python3.11 -m pip install jupyterlab`
+Mac: Open a Terminal, and type: `python3.11 -m pip install jupyterlab`

 After installation, you should now be able to open JupyterLab by typing in the Command Prompt or Terminal: `jupyter lab`